 It is clear that in the above example, the most ideal or optimum combination of factor units = 1 Acre of land+ Rs.
 5000 - 00 capital and 9 laborers.

 All the 3 stages together constitute the law of variable proportions.
-Since the second stage is the most important, in practice we normally refer this law as the law of Diminishing Returns study both of them in detail.
+Since the second stage is the most important, in practice we normally refer this law as the law of Diminishing Returns

 Economies of Scale